What Other Parents Are Reading

 Some kids who have certain genetic conditions have a greater chance of developing brain tumors.
 Diseases like neurofibromatosis, von Hippel-Lindau disease, and Li-Fraumeni syndrome are all associated with a higher risk of brain tumors.

 A brain tumor can cause symptoms by directly pressing on the surrounding parts of the brain that control certain body functions, or by causing a buildup of spinal fluid and pressure throughout the brain (a condition known as hydrocephalus).

 Signs or symptoms vary depending on a child's age and the location of the tumor, but may include:

 - weakness of the face, trunk, arms, or legs

 - poor coordination

-- in babies, a rapidly enlarging head
+- in babies and young toddlers, a rapidly enlarging head

 Because symptoms might develop gradually and can be like those of other common childhood conditions, brain tumors can be difficult to diagnose.
 If you ever have concerns about symptoms your child is having, talk with your child's doctor right away.

 A doctor who thinks a child might have a brain tumor will do a thorough neurological exam and order imaging studies of the brain: a CT (computed tomography) scan, MRI (magnetic resonance imaging, or possibly both.
 These let doctors see inside the brain and identify any areas that look abnormal.
 Although both are painless, they do require children to be still.
 Some children, especially younger ones, may need to be sedated for these scans.